Solicitors to help you choose which type of litigation funding is right and how to maximise your chances of securing funding.

-Potential disadvantages of litigation funding
+Potential disadvantages of 3rd party litigation funding

 A major disadvantage of most forms of ligation funding or financing is the likely loss of some control.
 If there is any form of risk sharing, whether via insurance, capped costs or outside investment in a case, the parties sharing in the risk are likely to want input in the decision making process.
 This can mean a settlement which is not what you want or might be minded to refuse, has to be agreed because this investing their time or hard cash in your claim have a different outlook on the risk/reward assessment than you do.

 In some cases the final say on tactics might be with the funders and not you.
 This may especially apply with before or after the event insurance.